 4. “Soy phytoestrogens are potent anti-thyroid agents that cause hypothyroidism and may cause thyroid cancer.
 In infants, consumption of soy formula has been linked to autoimmune thyroid disease.”(2)

 If that’s not enough to make you think twice about consuming soy regularly, think about this: Soy is the second most common food allergen in this country.
 I do a lot of food sensitivity blood testing using the LEAP test by Signet Diagnostic Corporation, and almost all of my LEAP clients are sensitive to it.
 Not to mention that most of the soy out there is genetically modified.
-Here’s a rap song about GMO’s for your enjoyment.
 Soy also has one of the highest pesticide contamination levels of any crop.

 To be fair, even though I’m having to force my fingers to type the following, I’ll give you some links to articles on the benefits of soy.
 That sounds like an oxymoron to me.
 These days, though, there always seems to be at least one caveat to every pro-soy study, like “Soy is good, soy is great, but it MIGHT cause thyroid cancer…” or “You should stop eating meat because soy is better for you, but it MIGHT give your baby C cup breasts by the age of 3…”

 Here’s one link at Livestrong.
-Here’s another one brought to you by the United Soybean Board itself.
-I do find it interesting that they don’t cite any research for their lofty claims… Here’s one more with a list of references.
+Here’s one more with a list of references.
 The pro soy camp claims that soy has a positive effect on high blood pressure, some cancers and weight loss, among other things.

 For every study out there saying good things, there is another study debunking it and vice versa.
 There are so many variables, dubious practices and faulty reporting with academic research – I don’t really give half the studies I read much credence.